 The event data recorder, commonly know as a black box, records both occupant information and vehicle data immediately before and after a crash beginning five to 10 seconds before the collision.
 Such things as vehicle dynamics before the crash and actions by the driver during this interlude are recorded as is deployment of restraints and their usage.
-Accident reconstructionists may use this data to augment information they have regarding speed, brake employment or sharp turns made before impact or mechanical malfunction.
+Accident reconstructionists may use this data to augment information they have regarding speed, brake employment, or sharp turns made before impact or mechanical malfunction.

 Reconstructing the Accident

 Once the initial investigation is finished, reconstructionists can use the data to provide information about where each vehicle in the crash was at different points in the accident sequence.
 Methods of reconstruction may differ according to the type of accident.
 For example, vehicles that skidded before impact and slid before stopping use a method that incorporates the weights of the vehicles and the collision angle as well as their final deposition.
 An example of this would be two vehicles traveling in two opposite directions, one east and one north.
 After the collision, the vehicles end up in a northeast location.
 By using the weight of each vehicle and the distance each traveled in one of the two directions, the reconstructionist can determine the collision speed.
-This can be used to calculate the speed prior to application of the brakes.
+This can be used to calculate the speed prior to the application of the brakes.

 As a fault or tort state, California insurance companies use this information to decide on whether or not the damages will be paid.
 Since California is also a comparative negligence state, the degree to which a driver is negligent is important.
-Let’s say that both drivers in a two vehicle accident are partially responsible for the crash.
+Let’s say that both drivers in a two-vehicle accident are partially responsible for the crash.
 By using crash data, the percentage of liability can be calculated.
-If driver one was responsibly for 40 percent of the damage, he or she would still be able to collect compensation for the remaining 60 percent.
+If driver one was responsible for 40 percent of the damage, he or she would still be able to collect compensation for the remaining 60 percent.

 Related Articles by Fresno Car Accident Lawyer Ed Smith